JetBrains/Qodana/topics/vscode.md

 In the status bar of the Visual Studio Code UI, you can find the **Qodana** icon.
 This icon can have the following states:

 * **Settings are not valid** means that you need to configure the extension.
-To do it, you can click this icon, which will redirect you to the plugin configuration page.
+To do it, you can click this icon, which will redirect you to the extension configuration page.
 * **Not attached to report** means that you have configured the extension, but the report has not been downloaded yet.
 To download the report, click the icon.
 * **Attached to report** means that the report was downloaded from Qodana Cloud, and now you can